bkbl3x7/Handy-Verification/README.md

 # Hand Verification Training (HandNet)

-Minimal, reproducible training pipeline for hand verification built with PyTorch.
-Works on Apple Silicon (MPS), CUDA, or CPU.
-Provides a small custom CNN or a ResNet18 backbone, cross-entropy or triplet loss, and EER/AUC evaluation with 2-image enrollment and cosine similarity.
+Minimal training pipeline for hand verification built with PyTorch.
+Runs on Apple Silicon (MPS), CUDA, or CPU.
+Includes a small custom CNN or a ResNet18 backbone, cross-entropy or triplet loss, and EER/AUC evaluation with 2-image enrollment and cosine similarity.
+A Streamlit UI provides Models, Library, Pipelines, Train/Eval, Verify, and Docs tabs.

 ## Features
 - Simple CLI: one script to train/evaluate.